 States, tribes and municipalities may have school siting regulations or guidance.
 The government agency that has jurisdiction over school siting varies depending on state, tribal and local authorities.
 If you have questions about school siting, contact your state, tribal or local education, environment and health agencies.
 You can also contact the EPA Regional Schools Coordinator near you.

 Do these guidelines apply if an existing school in my community is in a location with potential environmental hazards?

 While the focus of these guidelines is on the evaluation of environmental factors in the selection of locations for new schools, there are many steps that can be taken at existing schools to help promote healthy school environments.
-EPA's Healthy Schools website has resources and links to a number of programs that are designed to help schools and communities take action to protect children's health.
+See Resources that Support the School Siting Guidelines for information to help schools and communities take action to protect children's health.

 In some cases, environmental improvements at school facilities can reduce potential hazards; in other cases, such as widespread air pollution or water quality issues, a community wide approach may be called for.
 Community organizations, local businesses and local government can serve as important partners in addressing potential environmental concerns.

 While these guidelines discuss many environmental factors of potential concern at school locations, the presence of a potential environmental hazard may not necessarily pose unacceptable risks to students and staff at an individual school.

 EPA provides individual sections or the entire guidelines document to view, download, or print; as well as overviews for the main sections of the guidelines, frequent questions and resources that support the guidelines.

 The decision about where to locate a school is fundamentally local in nature.
 These guidelines present recommendations on evaluating the environmental and public health risks and benefits of potential locations as part of the school siting process.